baraban7890/Unmasking-Anxiety/README.md

 ### Visualizations
 To aid in the interpretation of our findings, we generated several visualizations:

-**Anxiety Levels Over Time**
+**Reported Anxiety and Depressive symptoms Levels Over Time**

+**Reported Anxiety and Depressive Symptoms by Age Group**

+**Reported Anxiety and Depressive Symptoms by Race**

+**Reported Anxiety and Depressive Symptoms by State**

+**Reported Anxiety and Depressive Symptoms by Gender**

-**Anxiety by Age Group**
+**Reported Anxiety and Depressive Symptoms by Age Group**

-**National Estimate**
+**Reported Anxiety and Depressive Symptoms by Gender Identity**

+**Reported Anxiety and Depressive Symptoms National Estimate**

 ### Key Insights
-**1. Younger Adults and Females at Higher Risk:** Targeted interventions should be directed towards these groups.\
-**2. Seasonal Interventions Needed:** Increased mental health support during holidays and significant events can help mitigate anxiety spikes.\
+**1. Seasonal Interventions Needed:** Increased mental health support during holidays and significant events can help mitigate anxiety spikes.\
-**3. Economic and Educational Support:** Providing resources and support to lower-income and less-educated groups can help address higher anxiety levels in these populations.
+**2. At Risk Groups:** Providing resources and support to 'at risk' groups (at risk being defined as having a significantly higher predicted symptom rate than the national average) can help address higher anxiety levels in these populations.

 ## Conclusion and Recommendations
 ### Conclusion